 Geothermal heating units are like heat pumps, except instead of absorbing heat from the outside air, they absorb the heat in the soil next to your house via coils buried in the ground.
 The coils can be buried horizontally or, if you don’t have a wide enough yard, they can be buried vertically.
 While the installation price of a geothermal system can be several times that of a hybrid, air-sourced system, the cost savings on your energy bills can cover the installation costs in five to 10 years.

 Solar panels capture light energy from the sun and convert it directly into electricity.
+Similarly to wind turbines, your geographical location may determine the feasibility of these installments.
+Even on cloudy days, however, solar panels typically produce 10-25% of their maximum energy output.
 For decades, you may have seen these panels sitting on sunny rooftops all across America.
 But it’s only recently that this energy-saving option has become truly affordable.

 In 2010, installing a solar system on a typical mid-sized house would have set the homeowner back $30,000.
-But today, that price has been slashed to an average of just $19,000.
+But as of December 2018, the average cost after tax credits for solar panel installation was just $13,188!
 Plus, some companies are now offering to rent solar panels to homeowners (the company retains ownership of the panels and sells the homeowner access to the power at roughly 10 to 15 percent less than they would pay their local utility).

 Solar water heaters

 Rooftop solar panels can also be used to heat your home’s water.
 The Environmental Protection Agency estimates that the average homeowner who makes this switch should see their water bills shrink by 50 to 80 percent.